G-Snipes/G-Snipes.github.io/content/hidden/2025/static-brian-interview/index.md

 **Aidan:** Jesus Christ.
 That was a whole year ago.

-**Brandon:** I just remember telling you to come to that shit.
-That was like...

 **Anwar:** That was probably our worst show ever.

-**Brandon:** That was the weirdest show ever, for sure.

 **Jasmine:** No comment!

-**Brandon:** And that was like the 1st one you pulled up to, it was like, fuck, like...
-Because I feel like I saw you after the [dimmer](https://www.instagram.com/dimmer.phl/) show at Page.
-I was like, "Yo, we got a show in like a month you should definitely pull up and...

 **Aidan:** It's definitely like... it's one of those things where you just kind of doing whatever show you can get.
 Because I think we just recorded our fucking, you know, EP that time.
 Wasn't it out?

 **Anwar:** No, that was way before we recorded anything.

-**Brandon:** That was like 2 months before we recorded.
-That was in September.

 **Anwar:** That was one of our 1st shows.

-**Aidan:** Oh damn.
-Oh, never mind.
-Never mind.

 **That's not usually..., I usually start off with this question, okay?**